xu-shitong/diffusion-image-captioning/README.md

       - todo experiment
     - try language use improved model, with resampleing
     - todo: try time embedding to transformer
-3. combining image feature
+2. combining image feature
   - image feature as time embedding add to transformer
+    - check how to use same tokenizer as transformer
+    - due to clip has 512 dim, use distilbert with 512 dim and 8 head, like transformer instead of bert
     -